fledor/fledor/README.md

 ## Hi :)

-I'm Fedor Splitt, a student researcher with the [XplaiNLP](https://xplainlp.github.io/) team at TU Berlin, currently working on cross-lingual and multilingual intent recognition in conversational XAI systems.
+I'm Fedor Splitt, a student researcher with the [XplaiNLP](https://xplainlp.github.io/) team at TU Berlin, currently working on counterfactuals and cross-lingual & multilingual intent recognition in conversational XAI systems.

 I recently co-developed a small planning poker tool as well, [check it out!](https://planningpoker.fun)